This post discusses some of the more common reasons for why your app might encounter networking problems during App Review.

 App Review’s IPv6-only Network

-App Review tests your app on an IPv6-only network that supports DNS64/NAT64.
-You can test your app in a similar way using an Internet Sharing-based DNS64/NAT64 test network.
+App Review tests your app on an IPv6-only network that supports DNS64/NAT64 (ARNAT64).
+You can test your app in a similar way using an Internet Sharing-based DNS64/NAT64 test network (MacNAT64).
 FAQ #1 of the Supporting IPv6-only Networks pinned post has links to the instructions for setting this up.
 You should make sure your app works on this test network before going any further.

-This test network is not exactly the same as the network used by App Review.
+MacNAT64 is not exactly the same as ARNAT64 but it should be very close.
 Later sections of this document discuss some of the potential pitfalls here.

 Check All the Servers